4dn-dcic/tibanna/docs/execution_json.rst

 config
 ------

+The ``config`` field describes execution configuration.

+:log_bucket:
+    - <log_bucket_name>
+    - This is where the logs of the Tibanna runs are sent to.
+    - required

 :ebs_size:
     - <ebs_size_in_gb>
     - It can be specified by the user or left to be 0 (auto-determine) if Benchmark function is available for a given workflow/pipeline.

-:log_bucket:
-    - <log_bucket_name>
-    - This is where the logs of the Tibanna runs are sent to.

-:json_bucket:
-    - <log_bucket_name>
-    - This is where Tibanna sends an instruction to for an AWSEM EC2 instance.

 :instance_type:
     - <instance_type>